Teodor Shanin: Biography

 Much of Shanin's work was given to Russia and bringing to life methodological traditions of Russia's rural studies of the early 20th century.
 It was also Russia where his research spilled into active involvement in organization within the educational sphere.
 This began in the early days of perestroika when, together with academician Tatyana Zaslavskaya, he set up schools for up-training of young Soviet sociologists.
 The high point of those efforts became creation in 1995 of a Russian-English post-graduate university: the Moscow School for the Social and Economic Sciences, whose first Rector he became.
 He was President of that graduate university.
 He was also instrumental in setting up of the InterCentre – a multi-disciplinary research unit of MSSES.
 Central to his vision and analytical work were efforts to overcome the over-simplifications of the theories of "progress".
 His works reflected impacts of scholars whom Shanin considered his teachers: Mark Bloch, Alexander Chayanov, C. Wright Mills, and Paul A. Baran.
 In his later research, he put forward the concept of expolary economies – types of informal economy which challenge neoclassical economics and its relationship to state policies.

 Shanin died on 4 February 2020 in Moscow.
+His posthumous memoir, Becoming Teodor, From a Child of War to a Visionary Professor, was published in 2023 in English and in 2024 in Russian.